injae/Cryptonite/README.md

   - In real time, detects a specific folder, file encryption and automatic backup.
     - Double click to decryption (only logged in )
     - Backup encrypted file in server
+    - You can set a password for each file to protect it.
+(PBKDF2)
   - Create group, group members can sharing files (with gps authentication)
     - Group delete, invite, withdrawal